dbuysse/tnris.org/content/markdown/news/2014-07-29-forum-keynote-scott-f-wolter.md

 author: 2014 Forum
 thumbnail: images/media1.jpg
 mainimage: images/updates/wolterbig.jpg
+imagealt: A portrait of Scott Wolter on location
 abstract:
     TNRIS is pleased to announce Forensic geologist Scott Wolter as a keynote speaker at the 2014 GIS Forum!
 tags: 2014 gis forum
 ---